hanwckf/rt-n56u/uboot/mips/readme!!!.txt

                              FEATURES

-1. Press and hold RESET button on PowerUp: switch to recovery mode.
+1. Press and hold the RESET button on Power-On: switch to Recovery mode.
 Use TFTP client or ASUS Firmware Restoration (device IP-address is 192.168.1.1).
+Also support Recovery from USB storage (not for all devices).
-2. Press and hold WPS button on PowerUp: erase 'Config' partition (U-Boot Env and NVRAM) and self-reboot.
+2. Press and hold the WPS button on Power-On: perform erase 'Config' partition (U-Boot Env & NVRAM) and self-reboot.

 NOTE:
-- U-Boot perform auto-switch to recovery mode when flash image integrity fail.
+- U-Boot will perform switch to Recovery mode on flash content integrity fail.
-- Alert LED(s) is blinked in recovery mode and on TFTP operations.
+- Alert LED(s) is blinking in Recovery mode and on erasing/flashing.
+- To Recovery from USB storage, place FW image with a filename 'root_uImage' to first FAT16/FAT32 partition, plug-in USB2 pen and switch to Recovery mode (see item 1).
+- Recovery from USB storage is not supported for ASUS RT-N65U (external USB chip).

 -
 Padavan
-09/29/2015
+10/01/2015